JGalego/AI.zip/README.md

 The core insight is that **compression and intelligence are deeply connected** - to compress data effectively, you need to understand its patterns and structure.

+> *"**Why unify information theory and machine learning?
+Because they are two sides of the same coin.** In the 1960s, a single field, cybernetics, was populated by information theorists, computer scientists, and neuroscientists, all studying common problems.
+Information theory and machine learning still belong together.
+Brains are the ultimate compression and communication systems.
+And the state-of-the-art algorithms for both data compression and error-correcting codes use the same tools as machine learning."* -- David MacKay,

 ## Table of Contents 📚

 - [The Big Idea 💡](#the-big-idea-💡)